content-deleted/1-bit-jam-team-7/EnemyPaths/README.txt

 loopingPath.tres: designed as an early stage.
 Whole path is visable from the default camera angle, and is curvey.
 However: it does self-intersect.

+spikeyPath_behindCamera.tres: designed as an earlygame stage.
+This path begins visable on the default camera angle before deliberately going out of sight unless the player rotates the camera.
+Hopefully this familearizes them with that concept.

+wigglyLabryinthPath.tres: designed as an earlygame stage.
+Building on spikeyPath's introduction to the path going out of sight, this path starts out of the player's default view.
+The whole thing is also not totally visable at any one camera view.
+Even so, it's a pretty long, single path and so isn't too tough.

 starPath.tres: designed as a lategame stage.
 Lots of self-intersection, and impossible to see the whole thing at once.
 Saving grace is that it's long.

 circularPath.tres: designed as a lategame stage.
 No intersection, but impossible to see all at once and very short.